zac-garby/zac-garby.github.io/content/hackathons/whats-in-stock.md

 So... your whole day's eating, right?

+I hope you agree, because George also made a robot to automatically add the items to your Tesco online cart.
+No need to thank us.

+---

 This was one of the few hackathons where the next day (i.e. today, Monday, the day I'm writing this), I spent *more time* on the project.
 I've been extending it with all sorts of improvements to the optimiser, and I have put together an optimal diet which will actually be enjoyable to follow.
 So, that's my plan now.
 I'll keep you posted.